Britain arrests French suspect in Sarkozy financing probe

 Both men failed to heed summons for questioning issued by the anti-corruption investigators in September 2016.

-Investigators also suspect Djouhri of helping Saleh get out of France in spring 2012, as he faced a Libyan arrest warrant a few months after Kadhafi's overthrow.
+Investigators also suspect Djouhri of helping Saleh get out of France in spring 2012, in a private jet headed for Niger, as he faced a Libyan arrest warrant a few months after Kadhafi's overthrow.

 Saleh, Kadhafi's former chief and staff and manager of Libya's multi-billion-dollar sovereign wealth fund, eventually escaped to South Africa, and has been sought since then.